The KZ AS10 was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

 I have a thing for female voices like Laura Pausini or Sarah Àlainn, if a headphone does this wrong I’ll dislike it immediately, the AS10 sounds fantastic with female voices with an amazing dynamic and detail that extends to the higher frequencies.
 “Sarah Àlainn – Sky’s Calling” is a fair good example of the great tuning the AS10 has, the track is full of little details mostly in the mid/high region, Sarah’s voice is perfectly framed without losing any of the details in the background.

-Now the treble, oh the mighty KZ treble that makes bat like audiophiles scream in pain when those cymbals come in hot, well KZ did tame the hot treble but if the recording is done with emphasis of the higher notes and has vocal sibilance be prepared to suffer.
+Now the treble, oh the mighty KZ treble that makes bat like audiophiles scream in pain when those cymbals come in hot, well KZ did tame the hot treble but if the recording is done with an emphasis of the higher notes and has vocal sibilance be prepared to suffer.

 “Duke Ellington – Malletoba Spank” is a track full of treble details perfectly reproduced by the AS10, something that doesn’t surprise me given KZ history with detailed treble.